nguyenducc/cis419/README.md

 - numpy <http://www.numpy.org/>
 - scipy <http://www.scipy.org/>

-On my Win10 x64 machine the easiest thing to do was install (Anaconda)[https://www.anaconda.com/distribution/], which includes Pythin 2.7 as well as SciPy and Numpy.
-Then at the Anaconda Prompt (Run as Administrator), I entered the command on the `scikit-learn` (install page)[http://scikit-learn.org/stable/install.html]:
+On my Win10 x64 machine the easiest thing to do was install [Anaconda](https://www.anaconda.com/distribution/), which includes Pythin 2.7 as well as SciPy and Numpy.
+Then at the Anaconda Prompt (Run as Administrator), I entered the command on the `scikit-learn` [install page](http://scikit-learn.org/stable/install.html):

 ```
 conda install scikit-learn